TheScienceMuseum/elastic-wikidata/README.md

 ## Setup

 elastic-wikidata needs the Elasticsearch credentials `ELASTICSEARCH_CLUSTER`, `ELASTICSEARCH_USER` and `ELASTICSEARCH_PASSWORD` to connect to your ES instance.
-You can set these in one of two ways:
+You can set these in one of three ways:

 1. Using environment variables: `export ELASTICSEARCH_CLUSTER=https://...` etc
 2. Using config.ini: pass the `-c` parameter followed by a path to an ini file containing your Elasticsearch credentials.
 [Example here](./config.sample.ini).
+3. Pass each variable in at runtime using options `--cluster/-c`, `--user/-u`, `--password/-p`.

 ## Usage